Fluido Favorites: Salesforce Winter ’16

 Universal picklists are coming to town!

 Winter ’16 brings the pilot phase of Universal picklists.
 No more maintaining the exact same picklists in multiple objects.
-No general availability yet but this is definitely a step to the right direction.
+No general availability yet, but this is definitely a step in the right direction.

 Live Agent Enhancements: